 One vital part of your overall Pomeranian’s care is the clipping of his nails.
 How often you do this will vary depending on if he’s an outdoor or indoor Pomeranian.
 If he spends most of his time outside, his claws will wear down naturally on rough surfaces and so they won’t need clipping as often.
 If he’s inside mostly, then once or twice a month is how often his nails will need to be trimmed.

-- 1 The best way to trim nails
+- 1 The best way to trim Pomeranian nails

-- 2 Trimming Your Pomeranian’s Nails While Alone
+- 2 Trimming a Pomeranian’s Nails While Alone

 - 3 What is the quick?

-- 4 Tips for safely cutting and trimming your pet’s nails:
+- 4 Tips for safely cutting and trimming a Pomeranian’s nails:

 This isn’t a job you should rush.
 Take your time and ensure you don’t miss a single toe.
 Use treats to keep him happy so he’ll associate trimming with yummy treats and so it won’t be an unpleasant experience.
 Prep your Pom first.
 Pat his paws and throw in a tummy rub so he gets used to you touching his paws.
 This will only make the job easier for you both.